Reservations are accepted online, by phone (1-866-560-6133) or in person upon your arrival at the campground (based on availability, summer only).

 Cancellations and refunds

-If the cancellation is made within four days of scheduled arrival, refunds will not be issued for any cancellation or shortened stay, including, but not limited to, the following situations:
+With the exception of refunds granted due to public health restrictions, if the cancellation is made within four days of scheduled arrival, refunds will not be issued for any cancellation or shortened stay, including, but not limited to, the following situations:

 - Adverse weather conditions